polkadot-developers/substrate-developer-hub.github.io/docs/contracts/faq.md

 cargo test --features test-env
 ```

-## Contract Module
+## Contracts Module

-### How do I add the Contract module to my custom chain?
+### How do I add the Contracts module to my custom chain?

-You can follow [our guide here](tutorials/adding-a-module-to-your-runtime.md) for instructions to add the Contract module and other SRML modules to your blockchain runtime.
+You can follow [our guide here](tutorials/adding-a-module-to-your-runtime.md) for instructions to add the Contracts module and other SRML modules to your blockchain runtime.